sciactive/nephele/packages/nephele-serve/README.md

 Run Nephele WebDAV server to serve files from either a file system or an S3 compatible object store.

+This server is also available as the [Nephele Docker image](https://hub.docker.com/r/sciactive/nephele).

 # What is WebDAV

 WebDAV (Web Distributed Authoring and Versioning) is a protocol that allows users to access and manage files stored on a remote server.
 It is commonly used for web-based file sharing and collaboration, as it allows users to upload, download, and manage files directly from a web browser or file manager.